fedcba499/notes/arduino/electronics_components_notes.md

 ## Castellated Edges
 Catellated Edges are plated through holes on a PCB which are cut in half.
 Typically, these are applied to the outer edges of a board, and are used to solder one board on top of another.

-## ESP32 Cam
-ESP32 Cam Module has inbuilt SD Card reader.(Thus removing complexity of 6 Wire).
-TP 4056 power supply module to provide stable 5v power supply to esp32-cam module. switch on +ve wire from 4056 to esp32 cam.
-(Serial Peripheral Interface) SPI Communication protocal for communication with sd card.
-> The U2RXD pin on the ESP32 refers to UART2 Receive Data (RX), which is a pin designated for receiving data via the UART (Universal Asynchronous Receiver-Transmitter) protocol.
-> Remove SD Card while uploading code to esp32 cam

 ## What is Serial Monitor?
 Serial Monitor can be used as a debugging tool, testing out concepts or to communicate directly with the Arduino board.
 > Using print tool to test where does code getting stuck.